Self-guided · 2.8km · 11 stops · Start: Maxwell MRT Exit 1 · End: Tanjong Pagar MRT Exit A

 Key Facts About HDB Living:

-• What it is: High-quality public housing that is government-subsidized.
+- What it is: High-quality public housing that is government-subsidized.
 Unlike many other countries, these flats are owned by the residents, not rented.
 Singapore is a nation of homeowners.

-• The Scale: Approximately 80% of Singaporeans live in HDB estates like this one but more densely populated.
+- The Scale: Approximately 80% of Singaporeans live in HDB estates like this one but more densely populated.
 Everton Park is a very small estate.

-• The “Void Deck”: This is the open, sheltered space on the ground floor.
+- The “Void Deck”: This is the open, sheltered space on the ground floor.
 It is a functional area used for community gatherings, where neighbors chat, children play, and weddings or traditional ceremonies are held.

-• Daily Convenience: HDB estates are designed to be self-sufficient, meaning that hawker centres, grocery stores, schools, playgrounds, parks, clinics and public transport are always within walking distance.
+- Daily Convenience: HDB estates are designed to be self-sufficient, meaning that hawker centres, grocery stores, schools, playgrounds, parks, clinics and public transport are always within walking distance.

-Stop 9: Viewing Deck at The Pinnacle@Duxton (490m)
+Stop 8: Viewing Deck at The Pinnacle@Duxton (490m)

 After crossing the overhead bridge, look for the entrance at Block 1G.
 This is the centerpiece of the trail—the tallest public housing development in Singapore and an architectural marvel.

-• How to Enter: Head to the ground floor level of Block 1G to purchase your access pass.
+- How to Enter: Head to the ground floor level of Block 1G to purchase your access pass.

-• Cost & Payment Mode: $6 per adult, payable by NETS, VISA or MASTERCARD).
+- Cost & Payment Mode: $6 per adult, payable by NETS, VISA or MASTERCARD).

-• Opening Hours: It is open from 9am – 9pm.
+- Opening Hours: It is open from 9am – 9pm (Mon – Sun).
 Last entrance @ 830pm.
+However it’s only limited to 150 visitors per day.

-• How to Exit: Once you’ve soaked in the view, head toward Block 1C to take the lift back down to the ground level.
+- How to Exit: Once you’ve soaked in the view, head toward Block 1C to take the lift back down to the ground level.

-Stop 10: Duxton Plain Park (50m)
+Stop 9: Duxton Plain Park (50m)

 Right at the foot of The Pinnacle, Duxton Plain Park offers a peaceful, shaded escape.
 This narrow green corridor is flanked by rows of mature trees and has a genuinely calm, “secret garden” quality and also an exercise area for anyone to use.
 A great place to decompress!

 The highlight of this park is the majestic Heritage Tree (a massive Bodhi tree).
 It is protected by Singapore’s National Parks under the Heritage Tree Scheme, meaning it’s recognized as a vital part of Singapore’s living natural history.
-To be listed, a tree must have a significant girth and historical value—and standing beneath its wide, ancient canopy, you can really feel its age and presence.

 Why Stop Here?
 Remember the bird’s-eye view you saw earlier from the overpass?
 This is your chance to experience that same greenery from the ground.

-Stop 11: Tanjong Pagar Hawker Centre (100m)
+Stop 10: Tanjong Pagar Hawker Centre (100m)

-A short walk toward Yan Kit Road brings you to the Tanjong Pagar Hawker Centre.
+A short walk towards Yan Kit Road brings you to the Tanjong Pagar Hawker Centre.
 This is a well-loved neighbourhood hawker centre with an older, loyal crowd of regulars.
 It’s not as touristy as Maxwell or Chinatown Complex.

 A Local Must-Try: Fried Carrot Cake

 I treated myself to a plate of Fried Carrot Cake here, and you should too.
 In Singapore, this isn’t a sweet baked dessert—it’s a savory dish called Chai Tow Kway.
-It is made from steamed radish and rice flour cakes, which are cubed and pan-fried with eggs, garlic, and preserved radish (cai po).
+It is made from steamed radish and rice flour cakes which are cubed and pan-fried with eggs, garlic and preserved radish (cai po).

 How to Order:

-• “White” (Savoury): Fried with eggs to create a crispy, golden crust.
+- “White” (Savoury): Fried with eggs to create a crispy, golden crust.

-• “Black” (Sweet & Savoury): Fried with a thick, sweet dark soy sauce that caramelizes beautifully.
+- “Black” (Sweet & Savoury): Fried with a thick, sweet dark soy sauce that caramelizes beautifully.

-• “Black & White”: If you can’t decide which to try, I recommend ordering a mix of both black and white.
+- “Black & White”: If you can’t decide which to try, I recommend ordering a mix of both black and white.
 Most stalls offer a “half-and-half” plate so you can enjoy the best of both worlds!

-Stop 12: Oasia Hotel Tanjong Pagar (190m)
+Stop 11: Oasia Hotel Downtown (190m)

 Tip: Walk over to the front of Oasia Hotel which is along Peck Seah St to have full vantage point for a good photo shot.

 It serves as a perfect visual “full stop” to our journey.
-After seeing the heritage shophouses and the retro HDB blocks, the Oasia shows us the future of Singapore’s “City in Nature” vision.
+After seeing the heritage shophouses and the retro HDB blocks, the Oasia Hotel Downtown shows us the future of Singapore’s “City in Nature” vision.
 It is a landmark that is hard to miss and even harder to stop looking at.

 Getting to the MRT: Your walking trail concludes here.
 Tanjong Pagar MRT Exit A (East-West Line, EW15) is just 60m away, making it easy to head to your next destination or back to your hotel.